roydejong/BeatSaberAvatarExtras/README.md

 ### Requirements

-- Beat Saber 1.19, 1.20, or compatible
+Beat Saber 1.20 or compatible, with these mods (available on [ModAssistant](https://github.com/Assistant/ModAssistant#readme)):

 - BSIPA
 - SiraUtil

-You can install mods and dependencies with [ModAssistant](https://github.com/Assistant/ModAssistant#readme).
+- BeatSaberMarkupLanguage (BSML)

 ## See also